Branched covers of elliptic curves and K\"ahler groups with exotic finiteness properties: Constructing large classes of examples

+In this section we will show how to use our results to prove Theorem \ref{thmFinProp}.
 Let $E$ be a closed Riemann surface of positive genus and let $X$ be a closed connected complex analytic manifold of dimension $r>1$.
 An \textit{irrational pencil} $h: X\rightarrow E$ is a surjective holomorphic map such that the smooth generic fiber $H$ is connected.

-For $M$, $N$ complex manifolds, we say that a surjective holomorphic $f:M\rightarrow N$ has \textit{isolated singularities} if, for every $y\in N$, the set of singular points of $f$ in $f^{-1}(y)$ is discrete.
+For $M$, $N$ complex manifolds, we say that a surjective holomorphic map $f:M\rightarrow N$ has \textit{isolated singularities} if, for every $y\in N$, the set of singular points of $f$ in $f^{-1}(y)$ is discrete.
 In the case of an irrational pencil $h:X\rightarrow E$ this is equivalent to the set of singular points of $f$ being finite.

 The following result is due to Dimca, Papadima and Suciu